D.C.-area forecast: Late-day storms likely; weekend dries out and heats up

 A look ahead

 Saturday is sun-drenched, and with highs in the mid- to upper 80s you may be drenched too if you work too hard.
 Breezes are light and humidity is moderate.
-Overnight lows fall to the mid to upper 60s under starry skies.
+Overnight lows fall to the mid- to upper 60s under starry skies.
 Confidence: Medium-High

-We start adding 90+ degree days to the Heat Tracker on Sunday and Monday, but mainly low 90s.
+We start adding 90-plus-degree days to the Heat Tracker on Sunday and Monday, but mainly low 90s.
 Skies are mostly sunny, winds light and humidity still moderate.
 Overnight lows hold in the mid- to upper 60s.
 Confidence: Medium